 Steps to buying an RV

-RVs come in all shapes and sizes.
-When buying an RV for the first time, start your search by thinking about what kind of motor home experience you want.
+When buying an RV for the first time, start your search by thinking about what kind of RV experience you want.
 Then set a budget, consider if you'd prefer a new or used vehicle, research different models, and determine whether you'll need a special license.
-When you're ready, meet with RV dealers and work to negotiate a fair price.
-And don't forget to look into insurance options before you hit the road in your new motor home.
+When you're ready, meet with RV dealers, and work to negotiate a fair price.
+Finally, you'll need to purchase RV insurance coverage that meets the minimum requirements in your state.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.